uktrade/digital-workspace-v2/README.md

 In order to make Wagtail images, document, video record aware of the content of the bucket we need to iterate through the bucket content and create the relevant records.

+I am creating a managament command to do the above.